visgl/deck.gl/docs/layer-lifecycle.md

   on when props or context is updated.
-This is different from React's `willReceiveProps` that is not called when the component is initially created, The deck.gl model avoids requiring the same property checks to be performed twice.
+This is different from React's `willReceiveProps` that is not called when the component is initially created, The deck.gl model avoids requiring the same property checks to be performed twice in both the constructor and `willReceiveProps`.

-- deck.gl has both `draw` and `renderLayers` where React just has `render`.
+- deck.gl separates rendering into the `draw` and `renderLayers` methods, where React just needs `render`.

-- deck.gl's `pick` method has not correspondence in React's lifecycle.
+- deck.gl's `pick` and `pickInfo` methods have no correspondence in React's lifecycle.

 **Note**: deck.gl uses a simpler component model than React.
   While React backs instance with a separate component, deck.gl just transfers